-Bog Walk: There is an accessible boardwalk spur into the bog near the west end of the road connecting campground areas A and B. The bog walk allows viewing of the 140 acre bog, and ends with a platform including benches and an informational display.
+Bog Walk: There is a 100 ft accessible boardwalk spur into the bog near the west end of the road connecting campground areas A and B. The bog walk allows viewing of the 140 acre bog, and ends with a platform including benches and an informational display.
 No parking is available at the bog walk, it is 0.8miles from the day-use parking area.

 About the Park:

 With a 1375-acre surface area, Carmi is the fourth largest natural lake entirely within Vermont.
 It is 7.5 miles around, averaging about 20 feet in depth, and is 33 feet at its deepest point.
 The lake supports northern pike, walleyes, and other warm water species.
 The lake drains north into Quebec’s Pike River, then into Lake Champlain.
 Lake Carmi was once much larger.
 In the thousands of years since the last ice age, the southern end of the original lake has silted in, creating wetland forests and the third largest peat bog in Vermont.